-Thank you for your interest in Simon Marks Jewish Primary School, a one-form entry, inclusive, modern orthodox Jewish school which nurtures strong ties with Israel.
+Simon Marks Jewish Primary School is a one-form entry, inclusive, modern orthodox Jewish school which nurtures strong ties with Israel.
 We welcome children from across the spectrum of Jewish practice and also from local families who are sympathetic to and respect the school’s Jewish and inclusive ethos.

-The school will admit 30 children to the reception class, including children for whom the school has been named in a statement of special educational needs.
+The school will admit 30 children to the reception class, including children for whom the school has been named in an Education, Health and Care Plan.

 In the case of over subscription, the school will give priority to those who meet a religious practice test based on guidelines from the Chief Rabbi.
 Those applicants wishing to be considered as priority applicants for available places will need to obtain a Certificate of Religious Practice (CRP) based on criteria such as the family’s synagogue attendance, prior commitment to Jewish education and voluntary work within the community.

 Order of Priority